 Yankee Jib: Designed to work well as a typical cutter rig with the staysail.
 This will be around 100% with a relatively high clew (works well with the staysail and keeps it well clear of waves).
 This will be set using a continuous line furler.
 That means it can’t be reefed (partially unrolled).
 It is either all set or all rolled away.
 The continuous line furler has an anti- torsion stay in a pocket on the leading edge of the sail.
 This supports the front of the sail and passes the twist of the furling up the sail.
 Critically it will be set just behind the forestay (like a Solent ring).
 However, as it is not the forestay and does not have a structural anti-torsion stay, it can be lowered to the deck while rolled up when not needed.
 When at anchor in storm conditions it massively reduces windage and also surging from side to side if you have no rolled headsails up.
 With a normal roller furling genoa you have to unroll it in order to lower it (impossible and dangerous at anchor in strong winds).
 Plus sails that are not left up last much much longer.
 We might be able to save money initially by using a dyneema line instead of an anti-torsion stay and not having a furler.

 Forestay: we need to have some work done on our bow roller to fit our anchor.
 As part of this we will move the attachment point forward a little so that the furler for the yankee jib will be clear of it.
 As the forestay will not be used for any roller reefing or roller furling sails it can be dyneema, the same as the rest of the rigging.
-I have designed a way to neatly connect a Dyneema forestay (and tension it/remove the gains in length from creep).
+I have designed a way to neatly connect a Dyneema forestay (and tension it/remove the gains in length from creep) to our bow roller.
 The changes to the bow roller will include a guard to make sure that neither the anchor not the anchor chain can ever chafe against the dyneema.

 Bowsprit for Code Zero or Asymmetric Spinnaker: we will fit a removable bowsprit such as this one from Selden.
 This is the key to significantly improving light wind performance.
 Using a second continuous line furler we will be able to fly either a huge Code Zero (flat sail for going upwind in light conditions where we would be very under powered at the moment) or an Asymmetric spinnaker (much easier to use than a traditional spinnaker although not quite as good for going directly downwind).
 We could save quite a bit of money initially by using “socks” rather than a furler for these sails.